 Our guiding principles

-We value respect and integrity.
+We value safety, our passengers, respect, belonging and wellness.
 In our daily work, we strive to model the following behaviours:

-We welcome the world to Canada every day, so diversity is one of our most competitive advantages.
-A diverse workforce ensures the we can meet the demands of a challenging global marketplace, drive innovation and provide a warm welcome to people from around the globe.
+We welcome the world to Canada every day and having a diverse, equitable and inclusive work environment is one of our most competitive advantages.
+Ensuring that our employees can bring their best selves to work enables us to meet the demands of a challenging global marketplace, drive innovation and provide a warm welcome to people from around the globe.

 Corporate responsibility shapes our activities and operations.
-To achieve our vision of being the best airport in the world, we must manage the airport responsibly.
-We’re working hard to maximize the economic benefits that Pearson brings, while carefully managing our environmental responsibilities and being a good neighbour to our local communities.
+To create the airport of the future, we must manage the airport responsibly.
+We’re working hard to maximize the economic benefits that Toronto Pearson brings, while carefully managing our environmental responsibilities and being a good neighbour to our local communities.
 Learn more about our corporate responsibility.